Tips and Best Management practices (BMPs) for specific businesses to help pass stormwater inspections and keep our watershed clean!

 - Never pour wash water or any substance into the storm drain or onto paved parking lots or paved surfaces where residue will be washed by rains into the storm drain.

-- Dispose of wash water into a mop sink or sanitary drain that empties into a sanitary sewer (PDF).
+- Dispose of wash water into a mop sink or sanitary drain that empties into a sanitary sewer.

-- Keep dumpster area clean of trash and other debris; keep lids closed (PDF).
+- Keep the dumpster area clean of trash and other debris; keep lids closed.

 - Handle and dispose of grease and cooking oil properly.